covid-at-home/covid-at-home/level4.md

 ### Low oxygen saturation

 If you have an oxymeter (see [shopping page](/shopping)), any oxygen saturation lower than 95% may indicate a respiratory problem.
-If at any stage the patient's **lips or fingertips turn blue** (or even mildly blue) (called cyanosis), call an ambulance!
+If at any stage the patient's **lips or fingertips turn blue** (or even mildly blue; called cyanosis), call an ambulance!
 Anything less than 96%, get fresh air into the patient's room, and get him or her warm.

 ![](/images/cyanosis.png)

-(Also call a doctor if the fingers, toes or lips turn less blue than this...)
+(Also call a doctor if the fingers, toes, or lips turn less blue than this...)

 If the patient's skin gets a lacy purple overlay (also called livedo reticularis) like below (and that's not normal for the patient), that is also a reason to call for help.